conjure-cp/conjure-notebook/README.md

 See demo videos made by @ogabek96 on Youtube: https://www.youtube.com/channel/UCqTAq8FiPNV4_xErHgH0rTg

+# Quick start on Jupyter Notebooks

+You do not have to use Google Colab to use Conjure Notebook.
+Currently we do not provide a script to install it on a pure Jupyter environment.
+Please have a look at the [scripts/install-colab.sh](https://github.com/conjure-cp/conjure-notebook/blob/main/scripts/install-colab.sh) to see the steps.

 ## Making a release

+This section is main for the benefit of the project maintainers.

 - Edit the versions in scripts/install-colab.sh
 - Edit the version in the README.md example (this file!)